esyede/rakit/packages/docs/data/image.md

 ## Image Effects

-Sometimes, images uploaded by users look too dim, too bright, or perhaps you want to add special effects to the image.
+An upload may come out too dim or too bright, and a few effects are available besides.

 <a id="brightness-contrast-and-smoothness"></a>

 ### Brightness, Contrast & Smoothness

-You can easily adjust the brightness (brightness), contrast (contrast), and smoothness (softness) of the image.
+Brightness, contrast and smoothness are each a single call.

 #### Setting brightness: